farangkao/LightDataTable.Core/README.md

              OFFSET 20
              ROWS FETCH NEXT 100 ROWS ONLY;
 ```
-## Limitations
-LightDataTable have only support to Mssql Db right now.
-Im working on developing support to litesql so you could use it on mobile to.

 ## Issues
 This project is under developing and it's not in its final state so please report any bugs or improvement you might find